Intimate Wedding in Bangalore: 50-200 Guest Planning Guide

 Do not spring the small guest list on your families a month before invitations go out.
 Raise it during the very first budget discussion — frame it as a considered choice, not a cost-cutting measure.
 "We want a celebration where we can spend real time with every guest" is a more persuasive opening than "We do not want to invite that many people."

-Frame It as Meaningful Over Massive
+How Do You Frame It as Meaningful Over Massive?

 Offer a Separate Reception